kaikue/Orifits/README.md

 	- T, U
 	- More rotate
 	- 69
+- Extra polish
+	- Blocks look at each other
+	- Backgrounds
+	- Blocks wobble when grabbed
+	- Round corners of block guys' colliders for better dragging
+	- Cover block borders with orifices
+	- Particles
+	- Connect hearts with rope physics
+	- Beating hearts
 - Lerp everything for polish
 	- block faces
 		- Render placeholder player while dragging? on top and/or below fade?